vd4mmind/vivlib/README.md

 ## Useful functions and wrappers around RNAseq analysis

-vivlib is a set of useful functions built around RNA-Seq analysis focussed on featurecounts and DESeq2.
-It includes exploring featurecounts output, performing DESeq2 and annotating the outputs and some downstream analysis.
+vivlib is a set of useful functions built around RNA-Seq analysis focussed on featurecounts and edgeR/DESeq2.
+It includes exploring featurecounts output, performing edgeR/DESeq2, annotating the outputs and some downstream analysis.
 Some useful operations on BAM files and bed files are also included.

 ### Installation